Sailors escaped from Cyclops, but saw World's End

 Would, nowadays, a schoolteacher believe such a story for being late for class?
 "I sailed to the Arctic and back, saw the end of the world, escaped from a maelstrom, found a lot of valuables and precious things just laying around on a treasure island, fled from Cyclops and huge dogs, bút I made it back alive from terra incognita; rowing.
 That's why I'm late, ma'am."
 No, of course, she would not.

-These Frisians were clearly ordinary pirates, raiding with their shippe (pirate slang for 'ship') -who knows named the Merrimac (see further below)- the islands and coasts of the North Sea.
-It was a made-up story to explain to the ecclesiastical authorities all the booty this low-life was carrying, was obtained legitimately.
+These Frisians were clearly ordinary pirates, raiding with their shippe, which is pirate slang for ship, the islands and coasts of the North Sea—a ship, who knows, named the Merrimac; see further below.
+It was a made-up story to explain to the ecclesiastical authorities that all the booty this lowlife was carrying was obtained legitimately.

-The Code - These eleventh-century pirates sailed under oath.
-In the seventeenth and eighteenth centuries pirates and buccaneers before embarking had to sign the code of the ship.
-These were the ship's articles how to behave, the penalties on misbehaviour, and how the loot was divided; the so-called pirate codes.
-Besides signing the code they had to swear an oath of allegiance too.
-Hence, an old pirate tradition dating to AD 1000 at least.
+The Code — These eleventh-century pirates sailed already under oath, as became clear from the medieval account of Adam of Bremum.
+Centuries later, in the seventeenth and eighteenth centuries, pirates and buccaneers before embarking had to sign the code of the ship.
+These were the ship's articles how to behave, the penalties on misbehaviour, and how the loot, booty, or prize was divided; the so-called Pirate Codes.
+Besides signing the Code, the crew member had to swear an oath of allegiance, too.
+Hence, we boldly conclude, an old pirate tradition dating to 1000 at least.

 But Archbishop Alebrand, apparently, did believe the story.
 That is, after the Frisians had made offerings to Christ and Saint Willehad.
 That means some of the booty was donated to the church.
-Aha!
-Maybe Alebrand's judgement was clouded by the shining precious metals given to the church, and wanted to believe they had not been pirating, raiding and lord knows what more.
+Oh, hold on a second, that puts everything in a different light!
+Maybe Alebrand's judgment was clouded and blinded by the shining precious metals given to the church, and he wanted to believe they had not been pirating, raiding, and Lord knows what more.
 A man of a pragmatic nature.

 And the lie grew even bigger.
-Adam of Bremum recorded this story, which he must have heard from Alebrand, for true in his above cited Gesta.
-What was magister Adam's motive to record such a lie?
-Or, did he really believe the miraculous story?
-If the latter is the case, what does that say about the rest of his voluminous and by historians much appreciated work?
-Or, were these so-called euphemistic 'ranging trips' still going on when magister Adam wrote down his stuff, decennia later.
+Adam of Bremum recorded this story, which he must have heard from Alebrand, as true in his above-cited Gesta.
+What was Magister Adam's motive to record such a lie?
+Or did he really believe the miraculous story?
+If the latter is the case, what does that say about the rest of his voluminous and much-appreciated work by historians?
+Or were these so-called euphemistic 'joyful ranging trips' still going on when Magister Adam wrote down his accounts in the Gesta, decades later?
 Were these pirates still offering a percentage of their loot and prizes to Christ and to Saint Willehad?
-Was his judgement, therefore, clouded as well?
+Was his judgment, therefore, clouded as well?

 Puritans and pirates

-The Frisian and internationally renowned writer Simon Vestdijk (1898-1971) from the port town of Harlingen on the shores of the Wadden Sea, one of the most significant writers of Netherlands literature ever, wrote the novel ‘Puriteinen en piraten‘ (‘Puritans and Pirates’).
-It is the story of the ship the Merrimac, built in the city of Boston in the year 1718.
+The Frisian and internationally renowned writer Simon Vestdijk (1898-1971) from the port town of Harlingen on the shores of the Wadden Sea, and one of the most significant writers of Netherlands literature ever, wrote in 1945 the novel 'Puriteinen en piraten' ('puritans and pirates').
+It is the story of the ship the Merrimac, built in the city of Boston in the state of Massachusetts in the year 1718.
 At first, it is unclear for what purpose the ship was built by its sponsors.
 Later, its purpose as a pirate ship became clear.
-The sponsors were Puritans who secretly wanted to make a mundane fortune.
-Simon Vestdijk, by the way, was the man who could write faster than God could read.
+The sponsors of the entire enterprise were Puritans, a Protestant denomination that split from the Anglican Church, who secretly wanted to amass a mundane, not-so-pure fortune.
+Simon Vestdijk, by the way, was the man of whom it was said that he could write faster than God could read.

-We can’t help but see parallels between Simon Vestdijk’s book and this high-medieval story: the faithful in league with pirates for booty.
-Moreover, it is a story of pirates operating from the mouth of the River Weser at the murky Wadden Sea, a sea where Simon Vestdijk lived too.
+We cannot help but see parallels between Simon Vestdijk's book and this high-medieval story, namely the ostensibly faithful in league with depraved pirates for booty.
+In addition, it is a story of Frisians operating as pirates from the mouth of the River Weser at the Wadden Sea, the same murky sea where Simon Vestdijk lived, too.

-Note 2 - The bright side of that the whole expedition to the Arctic was a lie, is that another Frisian sailor and sea explorer, Willem Barentsz from the Wadden Sea island of Terschelling, still can claim to be the first Frisian to have wintered in the Arctic, i.e. on today's archipelago Novaya Zemlya in Russia in the year 1596.
-Soon after, when Frisians were at the whaling in the northern ice seas, many more stayed the winter in the Arctic, like on Greenland, Spitsbergen, Beereneiland, and on Jan Mayen Island.
+Note 1 — The bright side of that the whole expedition to the Arctic was a lie, is that another Frisian sailor, Willem Barentsz from the Wadden Sea island of Terschelling, still can claim to be the first Frisian to have wintered in the Arctic, i.e., on today's archipelago Novaya Zemlya in Russia in the year 1596.
+Soon after Barentsz' winterly pastime, when Frisians were en masse at the whaling in the northern ice seas, many more stayed the winter in the Arctic, like on Greenland, Spitsbergen, Beereneiland, and on Jan Mayen Island.
 Read our blog post Happy Hunting Grounds of the Arctic to find more information about this piece of shivering history.

-Note 3 - There is even a pirate who made it to pope.
-Baldassarre Cossa (ca. 1365-1419) from Naples raided, among other, the Adriatic Sea for some time.
+Note 2 — When talking about the theme of church and piracy, there was even a pirate who made it to pope.
+Baldassarre Cossa (ca. 1365-1419) from the city of Naples in Italy raided, among others, the Adriatic Sea for some time.
 In the year 1410, Baldassarre was elected Antipope John XXIII.

 Suggested music